Wall Street closes with record highs across all major indexes

 Breaking News Emails

 Wall Street notched a series of record highs Wednesday, with the Dow Jones Industrial Average ending the trading day at 26,966, its highest close since Oct.
-3. The Nasdaq gained 0.7 percent to 8,170, and the S&P 500 hit a record for the third straight day, closing at 2,995.
+3. The S&P 500 hit a record for the third straight day, closing at 2,995, and the tech-heavy Nasdaq gained 0.7 percent, to close at 8,170.

 Markets shuttered at 1 p.m., following an abbreviated day of trading ahead of the July 4 holiday.

-Traders were reacting to economic data that included ADP’s monthly payroll figures, which showed the private sector added 102,000 jobs in June, versus estimates of 135,000.
+Traders were reacting to a mixed bag of economic data that included ADP’s monthly payroll figures, which showed the private sector added just 102,000 jobs in June, versus estimates of 135,000.

 The lower number, which some economists fear could indicate stagnation in the robust labor market, underscores the case for the Federal Reserve to cut rates at its July 30 two-day monetary policy meeting.